Sweet Potato Pancakes

 * Percent Daily Values are based on a 2,000 calorie diet.
 Your daily values may be higher or lower depending on your calorie needs.

 Feel free to use pumpkin meat, canned pumpkin, yams (without added sugar) or butternut squash instead of the sweet potatoes.

 The bone broth protein is an optional ingredient but it adds high quality collagen protein and is flavored with stevia and monk fruit.
-If you add in the vanilla or banana bone broth protein, than you would probably need less if any stevia added to this recipe.
+If you add in the vanilla bone broth protein, than you would probably need less if any stevia added to this recipe.